 2. Your business and credit history as evidenced by the last two years of your corporate tax returns and/or financial statements prepared by a CPA.

-How Metro Manhattan Office Space Help Ensure that You Do Not Pay Excessive Commercial Real Estate Security Deposits
+Ensuring That You Do Not Pay An Excessive Commercial Real Estate Security Deposits

 1. Landlords with a reputation for being pragmatic as opposed to conservative landlords known for being tough on security deposits.